KokanP/torn-reporting/README.md

 * Open a terminal or command prompt.
   * **On Windows**, you can type cmd in your Start Menu.
   * **On macOS**, you can open the "Terminal" app.
 * Navigate to the folder where you saved the project files.
-You can use the cd command (e.g., cd Downloads/torn-reporting-main).
+You can use the cd command (e.g., cd C:\\Users\\YourUser\\Downloads\\torn-reporting).
 * Once you are in the correct folder, run the following command:

-pip install \-r requirements.txt
+pip install requests jinja2

-This will automatically download and install the requests and jinja2 libraries.
+This will automatically download and install the required libraries.

 ## **How to Use**